rsz_1moving_thrugh_thr_layer

 • This command will attempt to scan 2 IP addresses in the range 192.168.0.1 and 192.168.0.2.
 The number range 1..1 can be extended, for example, 1..200, although it will take longer to complete.

-• RDP is a prevalent protocol on machines within a corporate network for administrative purposes.
-This will display a summary of the request and will show a successful connection.
+• RDP is a prevalent protocol for administrative purposes on machines within a corporate network.
+This will display a summary of the request and show a successful connection.
 The output will show TcpTestSucceeded equals False.
 This indicates the system is not running and active, and a service could be running on port 3389, which is typically used for administration and remote desktop access.

 In the following example, we have a PowerShell code to create a variable called $ports by typing $ports = 22,53,80,445,3389 and pressing the Return key.
 This variable will store multiple standard ports found on the target system.